DanyouTu/Line-Bot.ForPython/README.md

 gunicorn -w 4 -b 0.0.0.0:10000 bot:app

 ```
+> [!NOTE]
-*(Note: Ensure the start command matches your main Python file.
-If your file is bot.py, use bot:app instead of main:app)*
+> Ensure the start command matches your main Python file.
+If your file is bot.py, use bot:app instead of main:app

 ## Environment Variables
 For security reasons, do not hardcode your API keys.
 Make sure to set the following environment variables in your Render web service:
  * PORT: Web service port (default is 5000)